Azzbo77/AI-Agent-Bundle/README.md

 - NVIDIA GPU: Optional but recommended for Ollama (requires NVIDIA Container Toolkit).
 - Hardware: At least 16 GB RAM, 8 GB VRAM if using GPU, and 20 GB free disk space.
 - OS: Tested on Linux (e.g., Ubuntu); should work on macOS/Windows with Docker adjustments.
+- OpenSSL: Required to generate self-signed certificates for HTTPS.

 ## Setup Instructions